Murkguy/TheMurk/Draft Version 0.1/home.md

 - Their attacks are considered magical for the purpose of overcoming resistance and immunity to non-magical attacks.
 - Once per turn, when a daemon deals damage to a creature, it can cause that creature to make a Wisdom saving throw against your spell save DC.
 On a failed save, the creature is frightened of the daemon until the end of its next turn.

-## Wizard Subclass: Ritualist
+### Magister Subclass: Ritualist

 As a Ritualist, you specialize in the art of performing intricate rituals to enhance your magical abilities and unlock the full potential of your spells.
 Through diligent study and disciplined practice, you have gained insight into the arcane rituals that shape the fabric of reality.

-### Ritual Mastery
+#### Ritual Mastery

 Starting at 2nd level, you gain proficiency in the Arcana skill if you don't already have it.
-Additionally, you learn two 1st-level wizard spells of your choice that have the ritual tag, which don't count against the number of spells you can prepare each day.
+Additionally, you learn two 1st-level magister spells of your choice that have the ritual tag, which don't count against the number of spells you can prepare each day.

-### Ritual Casting
+#### Ritual Casting

 At 2nd level, you gain the ability to cast spells as rituals.
-You can cast any wizard spell you have prepared as a ritual if that spell has the ritual tag.
+You can cast any magister spell you have prepared as a ritual if that spell has the ritual tag.
 You don't need to have the spell prepared.

-### Enhanced Spells
+#### Enhanced Spells

 Starting at 6th level, you learn to perform rituals that enhance the power of your existing spells.
-When you cast a wizard spell of 1st level or higher as a ritual, you can choose one of the following enhancements:
+When you cast a magister spell of 1st level or higher as a ritual, you can choose one of the following enhancements:

 1. **Empowered Casting:** The spell's damage is increased by your Intelligence modifier.
 2. **Extended Duration:** The spell's duration is doubled.
 3. **Area of Effect:** The spell's area of effect is increased by 50%.

-### Master Ritualist
+#### Master Ritualist

 At 10th level, your mastery of rituals allows you to perform them with greater efficiency.
-You can now cast any wizard spell you have prepared as a ritual without expending spell points.
+You can now cast any magister spell you have prepared as a ritual without expending spell points.
 Additionally, you can cast rituals in half the usual time, and you can perform rituals even if you are unable to speak or gesture.

-### Arcane Augmentation
+#### Arcane Augmentation

 Upon reaching 14th level, you unlock the ability to infuse your spells with potent arcane energy.
-When you cast a wizard spell of 1st level or higher as a ritual, you can expend additional spell points to further augment its effects.
+When you cast a magister spell of 1st level or higher as a ritual, you can expend additional spell points to further augment its effects.
 For each spell point you expend in this way, the spell gains one of the enhancements listed in the Enhanced Spells feature.

-### Master of Arcane Rites
+#### Master of Arcane Rites

 At 18th level, you become a true master of arcane rites.
 You gain the following benefits:

-- You can cast any wizard spell you have prepared as a ritual without expending a spell points, regardless of whether it has the ritual tag.
+- You can cast any magister spell you have prepared as a ritual without expending a spell points, regardless of whether it has the ritual tag.
 - When you cast a spell as a ritual, you can choose two enhancements from the Enhanced Spells feature instead of one.
 - The duration of spells cast as rituals is further doubled, and their area of effect is increased by an additional 50%.

-## Wizard Subclass: Battlemage
+### Magister Subclass: Battlemage

 As a Battlemage, you blend martial prowess with arcane mastery, specializing in the art of battle magic to defend allies and unleash devastating spells upon your enemies.
 Whether on the front lines or commanding from the rear, you are a force to be reckoned with on the battlefield.

-### Arcane Combatant
+#### Arcane Combatant

 Starting at 2nd level, you gain proficiency with light armor, simple weapons, and one martial weapon of your choice.
-Additionally, when you cast a wizard cantrip that deals damage, you can use your Intelligence modifier instead of your Strength or Dexterity modifier for the attack and damage rolls.
+Additionally, when you cast a magister cantrip that deals damage, you can use your Intelligence modifier instead of your Strength or Dexterity modifier for the attack and damage rolls.

-### Arcane Ward
+#### Arcane Ward

 At 2nd level, you learn to create a protective shield of magical energy that absorbs damage.
 As a reaction when you take damage, you can expend spell points to create a magical ward that reduces the damage taken.
 The ward absorbs a number of hit points equal to twice the level of the expended spell points plus your Intelligence modifier.

-### Arcane Strike
+#### Arcane Strike

 Starting at 6th level, you can infuse your weapon attacks with arcane energy, allowing you to deal additional damage.
 Whenever you hit a creature with a weapon attack, you can expend spell points to deal extra force damage equal to the level of the expended spell points plus your Intelligence modifier.

-### Arcane Bulwark
+#### Arcane Bulwark

 At 10th level, your mastery of defensive magic reaches new heights.
 You gain resistance to force damage, and you can use your Arcane Ward feature as a bonus action on your turn.
 Additionally, when you create your Arcane Ward, you can choose to have it absorb all damage from a single attack instead of reducing the damage taken.

-### Master of Destruction
+#### Master of Destruction

 Upon reaching 14th level, you become a master of unleashing destructive magic upon your foes.
-Whenever you cast a wizard spell that deals damage, you can choose to maximize the damage dealt, instead of rolling for damage.
+Whenever you cast a magister spell that deals damage, you can choose to maximize the damage dealt, instead of rolling for damage.
 Once you use this feature, you can't use it again until you finish a long rest.

-### Avatar of Arcana
+#### Avatar of Arcana

 At 18th level, you transcend the boundaries between magic and martial prowess, becoming an embodiment of arcane power on the battlefield.
 You gain the following benefits:

 - You have advantage on saving throws against spells and other magical effects.
 - You can use your Arcane Ward feature a number of times equal to your Intelligence modifier (minimum of 1) without expending spell points.
-- Whenever you deal damage with a wizard spell, you can add your Intelligence modifier to the damage dealt.
+- Whenever you deal damage with a magister spell, you can add your Intelligence modifier to the damage dealt.
 - When you roll initiative and have no remaining uses of your Arcane Ward, you regain one use.

-## Magister Spells
+### Magister Spells
-### Cantrips (0 Level)
+#### Cantrips (0 Level)
 - Acid Splash
 - Chill Touch
 - Dancing Lights